Odhynn/Naerk/content/Places/Aar.md

 > > | Religions | [[Sergonial]], [[Veiroch]], [[Drokasner]], [[Sennek]], [[Gibba]] |
 > > | Location | south [[Kambah]] |

 The Fortress of Aar was built by orcs to defend against their violent tribal kin.
 Its inhabitants later joined [[Kenorex]] at year 40703 under warlord [[Fasroh]]'s reign.
-Afterwards, it became the seat of power for all subsequent tyrrants of [[Kenorex]] and defacto leaders of [[Kambah]].
+Afterwards, it became the seat of power for all subsequent tyrrants of [[Kenorex]] and defacto leaders of [[Kambah]]. [[Karahath]], the supreme tyrrant, carved his majestic stone seat here at the main city keep.